What Can I Put on My Toddler’s Diaper Rash?

 Use a Different Diaper Rash Cream

 Not all diaper rash creams are created equal, and your toddler’s skin may react differently to various ingredients.
 If the current diaper rash cream you’re using isn’t providing relief, try switching to a different cream with a different active ingredient.
-Zinc oxide, for example, is a common ingredient in diaper rash creams that helps to soothe and protect the skin.
+Zinc oxide, for example, is a common ingredient in diaper rash creams that help to soothe and protect the skin.

 Change Diaper Brands